tbhag/TryNext/README.md

 # TryNext
-Just and investigation of Next.js and Styled JSX
+Just an investigation of Next.js and Styled JSX

 `npm install`